 The gastronomical offer is quite diverse as well, ranging from take away pizza and sushi restaurants, to high quality catalan and arabic food.

-Plenty of this offer can be found at Verdi street, one of the most hectic ones in Gràcia.
-In Verdi street you can start off with beer and tapas, then attend a movie theater to see an independent film in original version (with Spanish subtitles), have Egyptian food for dinner and enjoy some French crêpes or Italian gelatto for dessert.
+Plenty of this offer can be found at Verdi street, one of the most hectic ones.
+In Verdi street you can start off with beer and tapas, then attend a movie theater and watch a film in original version (with Spanish subtitles). have Egyptian food for dinner and enjoy Italian icecream for dessert.

-Held every August, during the 8-day festival the residents decorate their streets with very creative motifs.
-Thousands of visitors come everyday to enjoy the great atmosphere, good music and performances of local traditions like the Castellers (Human towers).
+Held every August, during this week long festival, the residents decorate their streets with very creative motifs.
+Thousands of visitors come everyday to enjoy the great atmosphere, good music and performances.
+Local traditions like the Castellers (human towers), also take place.

-How to get there:
+How to get there

-Metro Line 3: Fontana Station.
+Metro Line 3: Fontana station.
+Line 4: Joanic station

-FGC Railway: Gràcia Station.
+FGC Railway: Gràcia station